 Clay Bridgford was appointed Acting Director of International Education in 1963.
 In 1964 Carl McGuire succeeded him as Acting Director.
 Then in September 1965, Dr. James L. Colwell became the first full-time Director of the Office of International Education.
 He remained in this position until December 1971.

 In 1968, the responsibility for international student advising was shifted from the Office of Special Services (OSS) to OIE and in 1969, Eugene Smith was hired as the first full-time Director of International Student and Scholar Services.
 (Peace Corps liaison responsibilities had been reassigned from the OSS to the OIE the year before.)
 Also in 1968, the first full-time Director of Study Abroad, Ruth Purkaple, was hired.

 In 1971, the Boulder campus Faculty Council passed a resolution "clarifying the University’s goals in the fields of international education."
 The resolution charged OIE with the following responsibilities that continue to be in effect today:

 In 1974 R. Curtis Johnson was appointed as Dean of International Education.
 In 1982, Jean Delaney was appointed Director of the Office of International Education.
 She was succeeded by Michael Delaney in 2000.
 Lawrence Bell served as Director of the Office of International Education from 2003 through 2016.
-In November 2016 is the position of Director of OIE was discontinued, and the office is current led joinly by the Director of Education Abroad and the Director of International Student & Scholar Services.
+In November 2016 the position of Director of OIE was discontinued, and the office is current led jointly by the Director of Education Abroad and the Director of International Student & Scholar Services.